“Round-Tripping” – How U.S. investors route their income through offshore tax havens

 Several prominent instances of offshore tax evasion made headlines in 2009.
 Around that time, Edward Maydew, the David E. Hoffman Distinguished Professor of Accounting at UNC Kenan-Flagler, was collecting data for a study on whether tax treaties affect foreign investment.
 He realized his data could be used to shed light on a specific type of tax evasion called round-tripping.

-Maydew changed course and, partnering with Michelle Hanlon of MIT and Jacob Thornock (UNC PhD ’10) of the University of Washington, came up with ways to test for round-tripping tax evasion and what sort of enforcement works to discourage it.
+Maydew changed course and, partnering with Michelle Hanlon of MIT and Jacob Thornock (PhD ’10) of the University of Washington, came up with ways to test for round-tripping tax evasion and what sort of enforcement works to discourage it.

 Their study is the first to empirically show investor tax evasion affecting cross-border investment in equity and debt markets.
-They encapsulated their results in “Taking the Long Way Home: U.S. Tax Evasion and Offshore Investments in U.S. Equity and Debt Markets,” which The Journal of Finance will publish.
+They encapsulated their results in “Taking the Long Way Home: U.S. Tax Evasion and Offshore Investments in U.S. Equity and Debt Markets” in The Journal of Finance.

-“Studies rarely look at cross-border tax evasion because it is hard to find,” Maydew said.
+“Studies rarely look at cross-border tax evasion because it is hard to find,” Maydew says.
 “Illegal activities are inherently hidden.
 You have to infer illegal behavior from the data.”